IBM-Cloud/ansible-collection-ibm/docs/ibm_enterprise_account.rst

 Parameters
 ----------

+  account_id (False, str, None)
+    The source account id of account to be imported

+  name (False, str, None)
+    The name of the account.
+This field must have 3 - 60 characters.

   enterprise_account_id (False, str, None)
     The enterprise account ID.

-  account_id (False, str, None)
+  enterprise_id (False, str, None)
-    The source account id of account to be imported
+    The enterprise ID that the account is a part of.

   parent (True, str, None)